 Donna #32

 This was an impeccable year for Aussies over in NZ given how we have the first appearance of the Angels on this side of my site, indeed they saw a lot of success with this album likely due to its big hit over here being released as its lead single over there which resulted in its success for the band.
-Their popularity would remain for as long as it did back home.
+Their popularity would remain over there for as long as it did back home.

 Peak position #10